brownan/backathon/README.md

 plans, which are still shifting as I learn more and compare strategies from existing projects***

-Gbackup uses [libsodium](https://download.libsodium.org/doc/) for all encryption operations via the [PyNaCl](https://pynacl.readthedocs.io) bindings to the library.
+Backathon uses [libsodium](https://download.libsodium.org/doc/) for all encryption operations via the [PyNaCl](https://pynacl.readthedocs.io) bindings to the library.